abdulsagheer/react-native-mobile/README.md

 # react-native-mobile
-Developed an React Native for Sign Up
+Developed an React Native for Sign Up and Sign In